Testing information for faculty

 Format and delivery method

-The University Testing Center can administer exams built into WebCampus (Canvas), Pearson MyLab, or another similar web-based learning management system (LMS).
-We are not set up for full-class testing on paper; however, we can administer a limited number of paper make-up exams on a case-by case basis (see “Make-up exams” below).
+The University Testing Center administers exams built in WebCampus (Canvas), Pearson MyLab, WebAssign, or another similar web-based learning management system (LMS).
+We are not equipped for full-class testing on paper; however, we can administer a limited number of paper make-up exams on a case-by-case basis (see “Make-up exams” below).

 - Open book, open notes, or open internet exams.
-If outside resources are required for the exams, professors can select from the list of pre-approved materials/aids on their request form (see approved test materials), or consider alternate methods of assessment to a proctored exam.
+If outside resources are required, faculty can select from the list of pre-approved materials/aids on their request form (see approved test materials), or consider alternate methods of assessment to a proctored exam.

-- Exams that require students to use desktop or web-based applications outside of the LMS (e.g., Microsoft Excel, Google Docs).
+- Exams that require students to use desktop or web-based applications outside of the LMS (e.g., Microsoft Excel, Google Docs, etc.).

 Exam requests must be submitted at least two weeks prior to the exam date.
-Ideally, professors should submit all of their exams by noon on the second Friday of the semester (for fall 2020, this date is Friday, September 4, 2020).
+Ideally, faculty should submit all of their exams by noon on the second Friday of the semester (for spring 2021, this date is Friday, February 5, 2021).

 During peak weeks when the Testing Center is likely to book up, exam requests will be approved on a first-come, first-served basis.
 Professors may be asked to be flexible with their exam dates to ensure scheduling availability for students.

-Peak, semi-peak and off-peak weeks for fall 2020
+Peak, semi-peak and off-peak weeks for spring 2021

 Exam requests are submitted using our Request for Exam Services form.
-Professors must log in with their NetID and password to use the form.
-Professors must also add the Testing Center Coordinator, Justin Kavanagh, to their WebCampus course as a TA prior to their exam request being processed.
+Faculty members must log in with their NetID and password to access the form.
+Faculty must also add the Testing Center Coordinator, Justin Kavanagh at firstname.lastname@example.org, to their WebCampus course as a TA prior to their exam request being processed.

 Please allow two business days’ processing time.
 You will be contacted by email when your exam request has been approved, or if we require additional information to process the request.

 Student appointments are not optional.
-Regardless of class size, all students must schedule an appointment at least 24 hours in advance.
+Regardless of class size, all students must schedule an appointment.
+We recommend that students schedule appointments at least one week in advance, as our most popular times (Thursday afternoons, Fridays, and Saturdays) tend to book up first.
 Students can schedule appointments at any time using our online registration form.

-Exams must be made available for one full week, Monday through Sunday.
+Exams must be made available for at least seven consecutive calendar days.
 Students may schedule an appointment for any available time during that week.
 Students test asynchronously.
 Given the number of available seats and the anticipated demand for testing services, it is not possible for an entire class to test at the same time.
-Professors are welcome to encourage students to schedule appointments for a given day and time, but this is subject to seating availability and cannot be enforced by the Testing Center.
+Faculty are welcome to encourage students to schedule appointments for a given day and time, but this is subject to seating availability and cannot be guaranteed by the Testing Center.

 - Creating a test bank, with each student receiving a randomized selection of questions.

-If students testing synchronously is an integral part of the exam, professors can consider using Proctorio, the University’s approved remote proctoring solution.
+If students testing synchronously is an integral part of the exam, faculty can consider using Proctorio, the University’s approved remote proctoring solution, or alternative methods of assessment to a proctored exam.
 For more information, please refer to our testing security policies and information.

-For fall 2020, there is a limit on allotted time of 60 minutes per exam.
+For spring 2021, there is a limit on allotted time of 90 minutes per exam.
 The settings must be configured so that the exam is submitted when the allotted time expires.
-Extra time accommodations will be honored as always.
+Students are responsible for managing their own testing time, and Testing Center staff will not give students reminders or warnings that their testing time is about to expire.
+There are large clocks on the wall to assist students in keeping track of the time.

-Exams must be submitted at the Testing Center’s posted closing time every day.
-Our registration form prevents students from scheduling late enough in the day that they would not be given their full allotted time.
-However, if a student is late to their appointment, they may still be admitted, but must sign a waiver forfeiting any allotted time remaining at the Testing Center’s posted closing time.
+All exams must be submitted at the Testing Center’s posted closing time every day, even if the student’s time has not expired.
+Our appointment system prevents students from scheduling late enough in the day that they would not be given their full allotted time.
+However, if a student is late to their appointment, they may still be admitted at the discretion of Testing Center staff, but must sign a waiver forfeiting any allotted time remaining at the Testing Center’s posted closing time.

-xams must be published in WebCampus on or before the first day of testing.
+Exams must be published in WebCampus (or the equivalent action in another LMS) on or before the first day of testing.
 The starting date, ending date, launch code, and allotted time must match the information given when the exam request was submitted to the Testing Center.
-If changes are required after the exam request has been approved, please contact the Testing Center at the earliest opportunity.
+If changes are required after the exam request has been approved, please email email@example.com at the earliest opportunity so we can update our records.

 Exam launch codes

-Exams must be protected by a launch code (password).
-Please choose a launch code that is difficult for your students to guess, while also being easy for our proctors to enter correctly.
+Exams must be protected by a launch code (password) either selected by the faculty member or auto-generated by Proctorio (if applicable).
+If you are selecting the launch code, please choose one that is difficult for your students to guess, but also easy for our proctors to enter correctly.

-Exam launch codes are entered remotely from the proctor workstation once the student is ready to begin testing and are never seen or used by students.
-Under no circumstances should you share your exam launch code with your students.
+Exam launch codes are entered remotely from the proctor workstation once the student is ready to begin testing.
+They are never seen or used by students.
+Please do not share your exam launch code with your students under any circumstances.
 If you believe your exam launch code has been compromised, please change it and notify the Testing Center immediately.

 Support and troubleshooting